Back to jobs

 Launch your Sustainability Career with the Climate Corps Fellowship program!

-SEI’s Climate Corps Fellowship program offers emerging professionals the opportunity to lead meaningful projects that address climate change and build community resilience all while gaining paid, hands-on experience and professional development.
-This full-time, bridge-to-career opportunity pairs emerging leaders with host organizations that range from local governments and nonprofits to for-profit businesses, where fellows lead impactful projects that drive real-world change.
+SEI’s Climate Corps Fellowship program offers the chance to lead impactful climate and community resilience projects while gaining paid, hands-on experience.
+This full-time, bridge-to-career opportunity pairs fellows with host organizations, from local governments to nonprofits and businesses, to drive real-world change.

 Washington’s Clean Buildings Performance Standards aim to improve energy efficiency, reduce costs, and lower pollution from fossil fuel use in existing buildings.
 By 2027, thousands of buildings must meet these standards, yet many owners need additional support and guidance.
 Fellows will be at the forefront of this effort, helping drive impactful change in the built environment.

 The BEACON Fellow work environment is primarily on-site with occasional off-site visits and the potential for periodic remote work.
 Flexibility and the ability to adapt to different work settings are essential.
-We have openings in the following locations: Bellingham, Tacoma, Lakewood, Everett, Spokane, Centralia, and Seattle.
+We have multiple openings in the following Washington State locations: Bellingham, Pierce County, Everett, Wenatchee, and Spokane.

 Apply today to make a difference in the future of sustainable building!